SyncfusionExamples/Create-fill-or-edit-fillable-PDF-forms-csharp/README.md

 ## Retain extended rights of a PDF forms

 Extended features in a PDF form refer to additional capabilities that are not part of the standard PDF specification.
 These features allow users to do more with the form than just filling out fields and submitting data.
-The Syncfusion .NET PDF library provides support to preserve extended rights in PDF forms when performing actions like filling out form fields.
+The Syncfusion&reg; .NET PDF library provides support to preserve extended rights in PDF forms when performing actions like filling out form fields.

-The following code example illustrates how to preserve extended rights when filling the form fields using the Syncfusion .NET PDF library:
+The following code example illustrates how to preserve extended rights when filling the form fields using the Syncfusion&reg; .NET PDF library:

 ```csharp